EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

     * **Updated Line:** `Exec="/usr/bin/flatpak" run net.rpcs3.RPCS3 --no-gui "%RPCS3_GAMEID%:BLUS30443"`
 8. Your game should now show up in and launch directly from EmulationStation-DE

-If you get an error message about "Invalid file or folder" you need to change Alternative Emulator for ps3 to RPCS3 Shortcut [Standalone].
-If all your game as shortcuts you can make this change in the main settings to apply for all games.
-If you have a mix of directory based and shortcut games you can change the setting on a game by game basis in the games metadata.
+If you get an `Invalid file or folder` error message, you will need to change the `Alternative Emulator` in EmulationStation-DE for PlayStation 3 to `RPCS3 Shortcut [Standalone]`.

+You may also do this on a per-game basis if you are using a mix of folders and PKGs.
+On a game, press the `select ` button, scroll down and select `EDIT THIS GAME'S METADATA`, scroll down and select `ALTERNATIVE EMULATOR`, select PS3 and select the corresponding format.

 Refer to [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-3](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-3), for additional information.